sourcegraph/careers/README.md

 - [Product Designer](job-descriptions/product-designer.md)
 - [Developer Advocate](job-descriptions/developer-advocate.md)

+Questions about our hiring process?
+Email us at hiring@sourcegraph.com.

 ### Our team

 Our team consists of talented, collaborative, driven individuals who are attracted to the massive problem we are tackling.
 We work in an open environment that treats people in a first-class manner and provides them with ownership, responsibility, and autonomy.